tinninj/CS330-Programing-Language-Project/README.md

         }
         }

 The above code is for the Golden class.
-The keyword extends lets us know that the Golden class is inheriting from the Dog class.
-Extends is a keyword that can be used to not only import a class to a driver program but also to another class for inheritance.
-The Golden class is able to use the attributes and methods of the Dog class by including those methods and attributes with a preceeding super.
-The super method lets the program know that those methose and attributes are inherited.
-The Golden class also has it's own uniqe attributes and methods that can't be found in the Dog class.
-Even though there can be multiple classes the inherit from a class, they can all have their own unique attributes and methods.
+The keyword "extends" lets us know that the Golden class is inheriting from the Dog class.
+"Extends" is a keyword that can be used not only to import a class into a driver program but also to establish inheritance between classes.
+The Golden class is able to utilize the attributes and methods of the Dog class by including them with a preceding "super" keyword.
+The "super" keyword indicates that those methods and attributes are inherited.
+The Golden class also has its own unique attributes and methods that are not present in the Dog class.
+While multiple classes can inherit from a single class, they can all have their own distinct attributes and methods.

 Key Points for Objects and Classes
 ==================